FHOOEAIST/geofiles/README.md

 3. `r` for rotation angular information
 4. `tu` for defining the file's translation unit (default is metres `m`)
 5. `ru` for defining the file's rotation unit (default is degrees `deg`)
-6. `m` for arbitrary meta information
+6. `m` for arbitrary meta information.
+Every meta entry contains a key as first element followed by one or more values

 Example: